This page addresses the course fees structure for all graduate programs, except for executive programs such as the EMBA.

 Program fees are set for each session and term by the York University Board of Governors, in accordance with the current Ministry of Training, Colleges and Universities guidelines.
 The intention is to provide greater cost certainty to students who decide to attend graduate studies.

 Every graduate student at York University is assigned a fees cohort year based on their year of entry to their program of study.
-If, for example, you are 'new' to York University for Summer 2015 or Fall/Winter 2015-2016, you are assigned the 2015 fees cohort.
+If, for example, you are 'new' to your graduate program for Summer 2020 or Fall/Winter 2020-2021, then you are assigned to the 2020 fees cohort.

 Program fees at the graduate level are based on the following factors: